Lyle Gramley

 Lyle Elden Gramley (January 14, 1927 – March 22, 2015) was an American economist who served as a member of the Federal Reserve Board of Governors from 1980 to 1985.
 He previously served as a member of the Council of Economic Advisers from 1977 to 1980.

+Early life, military service and education

+Gramley was born in Aurora, Illinois.
+He was in the United States Navy from 1944 to 1947 and became an electronics technician in the submarine force.
+He served on the USS Requin from 1946 to 1947.
+After serving in the Navy, he attended Aurora University and graduated from Beloit College in 1951.

+Career

-Born in Aurora, Illinois, Gramley graduated from Beloit College in 1951.
-He was a member of the CEA during Carter administration until nominated to sit on the Fed Board as governor.
+He was a member of the Council of Economic Advisors during Carter administration until nominated to sit on the Fed Board as governor.
 After leaving the Fed, Gramley was a financial consultant for several corporations.
-He then earned his Ph.D. from Indiana University.
+He then earned his Ph.D. from Indiana University Bloomington.